dyegosutil/aws-s3-presigned-post/README.md

 ## Features

 - Provides a guided approach with a builder to create a non-error prone `PreSignedPost`
-- Adding the following conditions/restrictions using the util methods `withConditionName` and/or `withConditionNameStartingWith`:
+- Adding the following conditions using the util methods `withConditionName` and/or `withConditionNameStartingWith`:
     - Bucket
     - Region